Start Events

 Start Event

-A Start Event indicates the start of a process.
+A Start Event marks the beginning of a Process.

 A Start Event.